Brenan Park: Ecology

 (near the car park in Brenan Street), Casuarina glauca, Callistemon viminalis, Paperbark, Acacia, Lomandra and Eucalyptus bosistoana, most of which have large canopies that provide shade.

 The boundary along the top part of Bourke Street and near Cumberland Highway is thickly planted with an avenue of trees and shrubs, which provide a sense of entry to the park.
 The park is predominantly made up of sod and it lies on residual soils that are 1000 mm deep.
 Its trees represent a link to the Cumberland Plain Woodland that covered most of Fairfield local government area before European settlement.
 There is a shrubby, dry sclerophyll bushland area to the south of the park, near Cumberland Highway.

 The corner of Brenan Street and Cumberland Highway provides good viewing site for birdwatching as dozens of bird species flock to the area to feed.
 Pigeons, ravens, magpies, galahs and crested pigeons are common sightings in the park, and can be seen in flocks feeding off ground food, most especially pigeons and ravens.
 Bird feeding is not encouraged in the park.

 Features

 The park features six tennis courts, nine soccer fields (six which are full-sized), three cricket pitches, baseball and softball diamonds, three children's playgrounds, picnic areas (with barbeque), an outdoor gym and a 2 km walking track (shared with cycling) that circuits the park.
 The park has open space which can be used for kiting and other activities when they are not being used for sport.

 The park is floodlit and can be used at nights.
 Amenity blocks include a community hall, toilet facilities, kiosks and change rooms.
 The sports fields and the community hall are hired to a number of community groups, schools and clubs.
-These facilities have been used for COVID-19 testing.
+The community hall was used for COVID-19 testing in 2020.